exonum/exonum-doc/src/get-started/cryptocurrency-advanced.md

 ## Create Schema

-As we already mentioned in the simple cryptocurrency tutorial Schema is a structured view of the [key-value storage](https://exonum.com/doc/architecture/storage/) used in Exonum.
+As we already mentioned in the simple cryptocurrency tutorial schema is a structured view of the [key-value storage](../architecture/storage.md) used in Exonum.
 We will use the same `Snapshot` and `Fork` abstractions - for read requests and transactions correspondingly - to interact with the schema in this tutorial as well.